CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

 0cd960c6e0b2ed34c9d74fa2976f8e0d
 ```

-### Search known vulns for `Gitea 1.18.0`

-Nothing interesting comes back.

-### Brute force the login form

-In order to brute force the login form we need to first obtain the appropriate information:
+Search known vulns for `Gitea 1.18.0` gives us nothing back.
+Let's try our brute force attack (BFA) the login form.
+In order to perform our BFA we need to obtain the required information:
+- Is it a Basic Auth or Login Form?
+	- In our case it is the latter.
+- Is is a `GET` or a `POST` login form?
+	- If it passes parameters within the URL address bar, it is a `GET`, otherwise it is a `POST`.
+- What are the parameters?
+	- We can discover that using burp, zap, or just brower's tools.
+- What is unique on the page during a failed login attempt?
+	- We can find that by looking the page source code.

 1. When we attempt to login with random creds, no parameters are added to the URL address bar, such as `username` and `password`, so it is a `POST` form: